MP Estate Planning UK

 Can legacy planning schemes that remove a home’s value still work?

-Many older home-loan and double-trust schemes have been challenged successfully.
-If the deceased effectively retained benefits or created liabilities that defeat the giving-away intention, HMRC may counter the relief and recoup tax.
-We advise reviewing historic arrangements with a specialist tax team to assess current exposure and consider remedial steps where possible.
+Many older home-loan and double-trust schemes from the early 2000s have been successfully challenged by HMRC, as the Pride tribunal case demonstrates.
+If the deceased effectively retained benefits or created artificial liabilities designed to defeat the IHT charge, HMRC can counter the relief and recoup the full tax.
+Anti-avoidance provisions specifically target liabilities created to reduce IHT.
+We advise reviewing any historic arrangement with a specialist trust and estate adviser to assess current exposure and consider whether remedial steps — such as unwinding the scheme or restructuring — are possible and worthwhile.

 How soon after a death should executors contact a specialist for help with the IHT400?

-Contacting a specialist as soon as possible is wise.
-Early help speeds collation of assets, correct valuation and avoidance of common errors on the IHT400.
-We often assist from the first call — gathering bank details, property valuations and will provisions — so submissions are accurate and defensible if queried.
+As soon as possible.
+IHT is due within six months of death, and the full IHT400 return must normally be filed within 12 months.
+Early help speeds up the collation of assets, ensures correct valuations and avoids common errors on the IHT400 that invite HMRC queries.
+During probate, all sole-name assets are frozen until the Grant of Probate is issued — which currently takes several weeks for straightforward cases.
+We often assist from the first call — gathering bank details, property valuations and will provisions — so submissions are accurate and defensible if HMRC raises questions.

 What documentary evidence reduces the risk of a tribunal dispute over a trust’s assets?